openthread/openthread/CONTRIBUTING.md

 Setup your GitHub fork and continuous-integration services:

 1. Fork the [OpenThread repository](https://github.com/openthread/openthread) by clicking "Fork" on the web UI.
-2. Enable [Travis CI](https://travis-ci.org/) by logging in the respective service with your GitHub account and enabling your newly created fork.
-We use Travis CI for Linux-based continuous integration checks.
-All contributions must pass these checks to be accepted.

 Setup your local development environment: